 3. Basic Manifestations of Clearance Reaction

 Reactions last from several hours to several weeks, but more frequently they cease in 1-2 days.
-The heavier the disease and the greater the amount of drugs taken earlier, the stronger is the reaction which in such case is longer.
+The heavier the disease and the greater the number of drugs taken earlier, the stronger is the reaction which in such case is longer.

 The patient's condition can be rather unusual - through tortures he comes to recovery: high temperature, anorexia, foul-smelling, excessive sweating, abundant sputum, liquid stools, gnawing pains in bones, joints, itching especially in places of injections made earlier - all these emerge against the background of the disease symptoms manifested previously.

-In about one third of patients such reactions are not accompanied by severe manifestations and are of a moderate character.
+In about one-third of patients, such reactions are not accompanied by severe manifestations and are of a moderate character.

 4. Personnel and Patients' Behaviour During Clearance Reactions

-A teacher who has been specially trained in the VCDB method application can predict the pattern of a clearance reaction for a patient from a test group for, in general, such reaction will resemble the symptoms of the disease; a number of concerned clearance pathways will be employed in the process: abundunt sputum in asthmatics, nasal discharge in those who suffer chronic rhinitis, vomiting in patients with liver disorders, etc.
+A teacher who has been specially trained in the VCDB method application can predict the pattern of a clearance reaction for a patient from a test group for, in general, such reaction will resemble the symptoms of the disease; a number of concerned clearance pathways will be employed in the process: abundant sputum in asthmatics, nasal discharge in those who suffer chronic rhinitis, vomiting in patients with liver disorders, etc.

 The teacher must prepare a patient for the reaction to occur so that the latter would not have been frightened, convince him to continue with training and try to eliminate the symptoms by means of the VCDB method.
-In some cases such symptoms are not eliminated but on the contrary get more vividly expressed after the training.
+In some cases, such symptoms are not eliminated but on the contrary, get more vividly expressed after the training.
 It testifies to an accelerated reaction and serves as an indication for retaining the achieved training intensity.
 Yet the training must not be interrupted otherwise the depth of respiration will grow and the clearance reaction will not be completed.
-If the depth of respiration returns to initial level, then the disease will also come back.
+If the depth of respiration returns to the initial level, then the disease will also come back.
 This concerns primarily such symptoms as headaches, retrosternal and other pains associated with sodium, potassium and, occasionally, with other (magnesium, calcium, phosphorus) ions deficit which have been eliminated from the organism by deep breathing.
 In this case the teacher will recommend corresponding preparations: sodium chloride (0,5 teaspoonful), potassium (1 g), magnesium sulfate (2 g) per glass of water (drink in little swallows until the symptoms disappear or become weaker), a teaspoonful of chalk, 2-3 tablets of calcium glycerophosphate (chew to crushes) etc. Sometimes the drug preparations which had a good effect formerly can be administered, but the dose is to be reduced by a half.

 A patient ought to restrain from physical overstrain but make every effort to walk as much time as possible in the open air.
 Recommended is a reduced diet, but it does not concern liquids (mineral water is advisable).